alexhaydock/blog.infected.systems/content/posts/2024-10-22-reinstalling-my-laptop-with-ubuntu-autoinstall/index.md

 ### Why?
 #### Reproducibility
 It's nice to have a system config that's reproducible.
-This might be a bit less important when it comes to a desktop system, compared to installing hundreds of identical VMs or servers for a distributed deployment, but it's still nice.
+This might be a bit less important when it comes to a desktop system -- compared to installing hundreds of identical VMs or servers for a distributed deployment -- but it's still nice.

 #### Declarative(ish) system config
 Having a declarative config allows for the predictable state of the system after install.
 I use a lot of systems and, wherever possible, I try and manage them as code.
 After install, I manage any non-atomic* Linux distributions through their lifecycle using Ansible, which ends up being my documentation for how the system is configured.
 It's nice to be able to extend that notion of code-as-documentation to the initial state of the system, so I can always reference the code that originally produced a system to learn more about it.